 Though seemingly unparalleled in ability, Ayana starts out unwilling to take part in hoshitori battles due to guilt from having caused her previous partner injury out of her own conceit.
-After entering the partnership with Hayate, however, she still spends a good part of her appearances playing video games (usually dating sims) and beating up people that annoy her.
+After entering the partnership with Hayate, however, she still spends a good part of her appearances playing video games (usually dating sims) and beating up people that annoy her.Voiced by Satsuki Yukino.

 Berserk Button: She does not approve of some of Hayate and Jun's... antics.

-Pet the Dog: When Nagi reminds Hayate that she's just a placeholder and tells her that all her stars as well as her partner now belong to her, Hayate understandably feels rather down so Ayana delivers a nice Get A Hold Of Yourself Man suplex.
+Pet the Dog: When Nagi reminds Hayate that she's just a placeholder and tells her that all her stars as well as her partner now belong to her, Hayate understandably feels rather down so Ayana delivers a nice Get a Hold of Yourself, Man! suplex.

-Ayana's roommate who acts like a extremely lecherous Cool Big Sis, and often gets beat up by Ayana for it (the lechery).
+Ayana's best friend and roommate, who acts like an extremely lecherous Cool Big Sis, and often gets beaten up by Ayana for it (the lechery).
 Yet they are also very close, and she seems to know quite a bit about Ayana's past.
-Self-proclaimed oniwaban to Yuho, her Protectorate.She becomes the hoshitori's only one-woman team after she and Yuno fight Ayana and Hayate, bearing Yuno's Heaven sword as well as her own Earth sword.
+Self-proclaimed oniwaban* Ninja Bodyguard to Yuho, her Protectorate.She becomes the hoshitori's only one-woman team after she and Yuho fight Ayana and Hayate, bearing Yuho's Heaven sword as well as her own Earth sword.Voiced by Megumi Toyoguchi.

 Bunny-Ears Lawyer: One of the more clearly nuts characters of the series.
 Also the only one participating in the hoshitori without a present partner.
 And winning.